ioccc-src/winner/2012/omoikane/README.md

 producing standard-compliant output is ~276 bytes for C89, and ~3168 bytes for C99.

-Nyaruko has been to verified to work with these compiler/OS
+`Nyaruko` has been to verified to work with these compiler/OS
 combinations:

 * gcc 4.4.5 on Linux (32bit and 64bit)
 * clang 3.1 on Windows (Cygwin)
 * gcc 4.5.3 on Windows (Cygwin)
 * gcc 4.5.3 on Windows (MingW)
 * gcc 4.3.5 on JSLinux
 * tcc 0.9.25 on JSLinux

-Note that on MingW, stdin and stdout are not opened in binary mode by default, this means Nyaruko may not faithfully encode files on MingW.
+Note that on MingW, stdin and stdout are not opened in binary mode by default, this means `Nyaruko` may not faithfully encode files on MingW.

 ### Extra files

-spoiler.html - Contains full recording of how the code went from blank state to an obfuscated program, gzipped to fit under 1MB.
+[spoiler.html](spoiler.html) - Contains full recording of how the code went from blank state to an obfuscated program, gzipped to fit under 1MB.
+Requires JavaScript.

 ## Copyright and CC BY-SA 4.0 License: